 Other built-in items are provided by default, but can be customized if desired.
 You can edit these items, modify their display behavior, or disable them entirely if desired.
 These customizable items are:

-- Axiom Designer ribbon tab
+- · Axiom Designer ribbon tab

 - Explorer task pane

 - Process task pane

-- Workflow task pane (see Axiom Software Help for more information)

 Customizing the Axiom ribbon tab